Morgan-Phoenix/Jarvis/README.md

     NOTE:- YOU CANT STOP THE PROGRAM WHILE IT IS DOING SOMETHING LIKE SEARCHING SOMETHING ON WIKIPEDIA, THAT MEANS YOU CANT STOP THE PROGRAM WHEN IT IS DOING A TASK.
     So, it will only work when the program is listning.

+NOTE: All paths in the program are of my computer, some tasks that require path may not work, to make them work please write the correct path.

+Updates:
+    Now you can type and search wikipedia.
+    Now jarvis can open powerpoint and excel(if correct path is proivded) Now jarvis can tell you jokes just say "tell me a joke" System actions:(can perform)
+        shutdown say "shutdown system"
+        sleep say "sleep"
+        restart say "restart"
+        lock the device (like we do win key + L) say "lock window" clear recycle bin say "empty recycle bin"
+    Now jarvis can send notifications when requried.